anikamisra/anikamisra.github.io/_posts/2026-02-09-diffusion-lms.md

 tags: [LLM, diffusion, thought]
 ---

-# Diffusion in language models, and rethinking thought

 ## Introduction

 Most LLMs today are **autoregressive**, meaning that they generate each token one at a time, step-by-step, only after seeing the previous token.